It’s Bad Credit Education Month at OppU. Click Here to Learn More!

 You can e-file your tax return.
 The Internal Revenue Service (IRS) website offers you the option to work out a payment plan if you need it.
 TurboTax walks you through the process step by step.
-You can even set up direct monthly payments from your bank account.
-So with all of this incredible tax technology, why can’t you pay your federal tax bill with a credit card?
+You can even set up direct monthly payments to pay your taxes from your bank account.
+So with all of this incredible tax technology, why can’t taxpayers pay their federal tax bill with a credit card?

-As it turns out, you can!
+As it turns out, they can!
 Just not directly.

 Paying your tax bill with a credit card or debit card